Morehouse College: Notable alumni

-According to Morehouse's own "About Us" page, Morehouse was the first historically black college to produce a Rhodes Scholar.
+Morehouse is the first historically Black college to produce a Rhodes Scholar.
 The school's first Rhodes Scholar, Nima Warfield, was named in 1994, the second, Christopher Elders, in 2001.
 A third, Oluwabusayo "Topé" Folarin, was named in 2004, the fourth, Prince Abudu, was named in 2015, and the fifth, Franck Nijimbere, was named in 2018.
 Morehouse has been home to 11 Fulbright Scholars.
 Since 1999, Morehouse has produced five Marshall Scholars, one Schwarzman Scholar, five Luce Scholars, four Watson Fellows and 2010 White House Fellow, Erich Caulfield.

-Presidents Barack Obama and Jimmy Carter hold honorary doctorates of laws from Morehouse, after giving commencement speeches.
+Presidents Joe Biden, Barack Obama, and Jimmy Carter hold honorary doctorates of laws from Morehouse, after giving commencement speeches.

 Oprah Winfrey Scholars

 In 1990, Oprah Winfrey pledged to put 100 deserving young men through Morehouse.
 She made a donation to establish the "Oprah Winfrey Endowed Scholarship Fund".
 The school uses the fund to select deserving students based on academic achievement and financial need.
 Selected students are deemed "Oprah Scholars" or "Sons of Oprah".
 Their financial support covers most of the costs of their education including prior student debt.
 Recipients must maintain their grade point average and provide additional volunteer support to the community.

-In 2004 Winfrey increased her donation by $5 million for a total donation of $12 million.
-The fund has since supported over 400 students.
+In 2004, Winfrey increased her donation by $5 million for a total donation of $12 million.
+The fund has since supported more than 400 students.
 In 2011, several hundred Oprah Scholars surprised Winfrey by showing up at her final TV show carrying candles to thank her for her generosity.
 They, in turn, pledged $300,000 to help educate future Morehouse students.

 In 2019, Winfrey added $13 million to the scholarship program bringing her grand total donations to $25 million.